Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/01/genius-in-hindsight-typescript-type-annotations.md

 tags:
     - Dart
     - TypeScript
+description: Argues that TypeScript's suffix type annotation syntax was a genius design choice that avoided conflicts with modern JavaScript variable declarations.
 ---

 When TypeScript first landed in public view in October 2012, the type annotations looked a bit funky.
 If you were a student of type theory, they would have been familiar; but most programmers wouldn’t have seen a type annotation like this before: